SelrahcD/selrahcd.github.io/_posts/2015-08-30-testing-for-behaviour-not-for-implementation.md

 ---
 layout: "post-no-feature"
-title: Test for behavior not for implementation
+title: Test for behaviour not for implementation
-description: "Avoid coupling between tests and implementation by testing for behavior"
+description: "Avoid coupling between tests and implementation by testing for behaviour"
 category: articles
 tags:
   - Php